apache/cloudstack-documentation/source/adminguide/events.rst

    -  port : The port on which RabbitMQ server is running.

-   -  username : The username associated with the account to access the RabbitMQ server.
+   -  username : The username associated with the Account to access the RabbitMQ server.

-   -  password : The password associated with the username of the account to access the RabbitMQ server.
+   -  password : The password associated with the username of the Account to access the RabbitMQ server.

    -  exchange : The exchange name on the RabbitMQ server where CloudStack events are published.